opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_Cohere_Rerank_model.md

   }
 }
 ```
-Sample response
+Sample response:

 Explanation of the response:
-1. The response contains 4 `similarity` output.
-For each `similarity` output, the `data` array contains relevance score between each doc and query.
+1. The response contains 4 `similarity` outputs.
+For each `similarity` output, the `data` array contains a relevance score between each document and the query.
-2. The `similarity` output corresponds to the order of the input documents; the first result of similarity pertains to the first document.
+2. The `similarity` outputs are provided in the order of the input documents; the first result of similarity pertains to the first document.
-This differs from the default 'Cohere Re-rank' model, which prioritizes documents with higher relevance scores at the top.
+This differs from the default output of the Cohere Rerank model, which orders documents by relevance scores.
-The order is changed by the post process function `connector.post_process.cohere.rerank`.
-This is to keep compatible with Rerank Pipeline.
+The document order is changed in the `connector.post_process.cohere.rerank` post-processing function in order to make the output compatible with a reranking pipeline.
 ```
 {
   "inference_results": [